ibelogolovy/read-jar-from-blob/README.md

 ## Read jar from blob console app
+Sample app for reading BLOB in Oracle DB.
-This small console app allows download jars from database.
+This small console app allows download jars from DB.

 ## How use
 #### Input: